goreleaser/goreleaser/www/docs/customization/build.md

     # Set the modified timestamp on the output binary, typically
     # you would do this to ensure a build was reproducible.
 Pass
     # empty string to skip modifying the output.
-    # Default is empty string.
+    # Default is empty string, which will be the compile time.
     mod_timestamp: '{{ .CommitTimestamp }}'

     # Hooks can be used to customize the final binary,